PavanRangani/docs/docs/prd/family/families.md

 - Shows tick mark icon for user marked as a lead. `Mark as lead` user shown first in the roles columns and then the other user is alphabetically sorted.
 - New legal entities can't be created for an archived family.
 Shows `Archived` tag for the archived family.
 - Legal entities are shown in two tabs: `Current` or `Archived` & `DECEASED/TERMINATED`
-  - When family is Archived, tab name will be changed from `Current` to `Archvied`.
+  - When family is Archived, tab name will be changed from `Current` to `Archived`.
   - **In Active tab,**
     - For each type of legal entity shows one table